PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-16 16:37:00
+Last updated: 2024-04-16 16:37:34
-Random Quote: If you keep all your treasures in one purse, you only make it easier for those who would rob you.  -  Robb Stark
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun